top of page

 Focus on yourself, first.
 Love yourself, first!
 Go at your own pace and don't force yourself to do something because someone else is pressuring you to do something you don't want to.
 And don't feel obligated to do what others are doing because you think you need to do what they're doing.
 What's right for someone else may not be right for you!

-Talk About Erectile Dysfunction With Someone
+Talk About It With Someone

 man doing online sex therapy to help treat erectile dysfunction